The Doors Open

-Style and Contents

-As in some of his other early novels, Gilbert does not seem to have made up his mind about what kind of a narrative style to use.
-It is a third-person narrative, told by an omniscient narrator, but it veers between straightforward description, somewhat chatty semi-humorousness or facetiousness, and occasional hard-boiled grimness.
-It might in fact, be an early prototype of what later came to be called a caper novel.
-However, befitting Gilbert's status as a practicing solicitor, there are also numerous scenes set in one kind of court or another, and a number of other scenes revolving around finance and financial institutions, all of them done with his customary expertise.

 Plot and Title

 Stripped of all narrative complications, the basic story is simple.
 First Yeatman-Carter, then Nap, and finally Cedarbrook, become suspicious of the activities of a venerable, well-known London insurance company that is now being run, unbeknownst to its august Board of Directors, in a fraudulent manner by its manager, James Legate.
 Although Legate is actually a long-time, clandestine Communist, possibly even a Soviet agent, Legate is a competent businessman who has made Stalagmite into an important company while making himself a very wealthy man.
 He is, however, in actuality, defrauding the company, knowingly bringing it close to financial ruin, and feathering his own nest in the process.
 As Paddy, Nap, and Cedarbrook try to determine what is actually happening, Legate takes ruthless action to defend his position, instigating at least two murders and attempting to kill, or at least seriously injure all three of the amateur investigators.
 Legate represents a recurring character in many of Gilbert's novels: an apparently upright, prosperous businessman who is actually either the secret head of a criminal organization or simply a dishonest and highly corrupt man of affairs.

 In a Prologue to the novel, we are given an example of incongruous cause and supposed effect and are told that this aptly describes the events to follow.
 This may be true, but it may not be apparent to all readers.